Yogoda/Project-Map/README.md

 Provides a visual grouping, no functionality.
 Click on "Add Group" button, then click on graph to create a group node.

-Drag the icon to move the node
+Drag the icon to move the node.
-Press ALT while dragging to move the children at the same time You can resize it with the lower right handle
+Press ALT while dragging to move the children at the same time.

+You can resize it with the lower right handle.
 Selected it by dragging a rect and press delete to delete it

 # Changelog